Join B&Q Club today for 10% off thousands of products! Already a member? Don't forget to enter your Club card number at checkout. Hurry, ends Monday!

 Remove weeds with a weeding tool

 Specially designed to target weeds, weeding tools make light work of blitzing those unwanted visitors.
 Options include weed pullers (pictured) which are ideal for lawn areas, as they sink into the turf and yank up the targeted weed.
 And weeders or weeding knives, which help scrape out weeds from any cracks and gaps in patios, paved areas and driveways.

 If you have weeds that are proving resilient, returning regularly or are difficult to remove, you may want to use a weed killer.
 Make sure that you choose an appropriate weed killer for the best results.
 There are a few different types to look for, let's explore the options.

-Systemic weed killers, such as glyphosate, are absorbed by the foliage of the weed and carried down to the roots.
+Systemic weed killers are absorbed by the foliage of the weed and carried down to the roots.
 As they're non-residual, you can use them to clear an area ready for planting.